 When there is an AA convention, the bakeshops are sold out for blocks around the convention centre.
 High fructose corn syrup, the AA drug of choice, and alcohol are almost identical on a molecular level, the former was created in a lab in Japan in the ’60s.
 It has all the harmful negative effects on the liver and brain of booze but without the high.
 Enjoy your Big Gulp.

-High fructose corn syrup turns off the enzyme in your cells that tells your brain you are full, according to Dr. Lustig, the world's foremost expert on the obesity epidemic of babies consuming baby formula containing high fructose corn syrup.
-Babies aren’t gluttons and they don’t underexercise.
-So after your 3 big macs and you are still not feeling full, you have a worldwide epidemic of obesity blamed routinely on lazy gluttons by the soft drink folks, and no evidence for their claim, just these fat baby victims increasing their profit margin.
+High fructose corn syrup turns off the enzyme in your cells that tells your brain you are full, according to Dr. Lustig, the world’s foremost expert on the obesity epidemic of babies consuming formula containing high fructose corn syrup.
+Babies aren’t gluttons and they don’t under-exercise.
+So after your 3 big macs and you are still not feeling full, you have a worldwide epidemic of obesity blamed routinely on lazy gluttons by the soft drink folks, and no evidence for their claim, just these fat, now adult, baby-victims increasing their profit margin.

-These AA victims are not ill, as they claim without evidence, as no etiology can be ascertained.
-They are simply human, having fallen prey to unscrupulous businessmen (cult recruiters) taking credit for the chemical process of healing from abuse, then manipulating them for for-profit purposes, that are not in their best interests.
-The victims of cults are typical.
-Intelligent, educated, in transition and in pain.
+These AA victims are not diseased, as they narcissistically claim without evidence, as no etiology has been ascertained.
+They are simply human, having fallen prey to unscrupulous businessmen (cult recruiters) taking credit for the chemical process of healing from abuse, then manipulating them for for-profit purposes that are not in their best interests.
+The victims of cults are typical: vulnerable after a trauma, intelligent, educated, in transition and in pain.

-The anxiety and hostility symptoms of the depressed AA dependence addict lashing out at others are easily dealt with using modern evidence-based techniques.
+The anxiety and hostility symptoms of the depressed AA ‘addict’ lashing out at others are easily dealt with using modern evidence-based techniques.
 No one is powerless over their drug/alcohol abuse.
 Or their emotions.

 - Walk out the A.A. door.